 This is a somewhat contentious area for many practitioners because, as with most fields of endeavour, everyone has their own territorial imperatives and personal definitions.
 So with that disclaimer, here is my simple outline of the differences between each of these helping activities.

 Psychotherapy tends to be considered a more ‘in depth’ and sometimes directive form of therapeutic work involving more time.
-However, this isn’t necessarily always the case and varies according to practitioner and orientation.
+However, this isn’t necessarily always the case and varies according to practitioner, orientation and patient needs.
 Short-term psychotherapy is also possible.
 Psychotherapist training is postgraduate and specific to the formation of therapeutic relationships.
-It usually takes several years to qualify as a psychotherapist and there currently exist over two hundred different types of psychotherapy, many of which are similar in their way of understanding human experiences.
+It usually takes several years to qualify as a psychotherapist and there currently exist over two hundred different types of psychotherapy, some of which are similar in their way of understanding human experiences and others very different from one another.
 Psychotherapists in the UK are usually required to be in therapy themselves for the duration of their training.
 This is to ensure that when the psychotherapist qualifies enough time has been given to examining personal worldview, bias and blindspots, beliefs and history so that he or she can be more effective in helping other people.

 A psychoanalyst is a psychotherapist who has specifically trained in a theoretical model known as psychoanalysis.
 Psychoanalysis was developed by Sigmund Freud as a form of psychotherapy with specific techniques (e.g. free association) and devices (e.g. the couch) that encourage the patient to be relaxed, open and honest with the therapist.
 Many variations of psychoanalysis exist today as departures from and developments of Freud’s original model.
 Psychoanalysts, like psychotherapists, are required to be in analysis themselves throughout their training.
 Psychoanalysis is generally known for being a long-term option for patients, although some brief models of the approach have also been created in recent years.